| Jonny interviewed in The Herald. 6th April It comes so naturally MARIANNE GRAY talks to a surprisingly

 is an extremely polite bloke with a classic profile and a

+collection of tattoos from all over the world.
 "I have a rat and a snake on my arm," he says, flashing me

 a provocative glimpse of the snake.
 "I guess it says a lot